TheGoanSalkar/X9.31_CSPRNG/README.md

 # AES.py
 The Python code that implements AES in CTR mode, showcasing its security.
 It also has a function x931 that generates random numbers using the ANSI X9.31 CSPRNG algorithm as documented in https://csrc.nist.rip/cryptval/rng/931rngext.pdf.

+# random_numbers.txt
+Some pseudo-random numbers generated using the ANSI X9.31 CSPRNG algorithm.